 Greater trochanteric pain syndrome is a common musculoskeletal condition that affects the side of the hip.
 Whether it’s an injury from work, playing sports or just getting older, CARESPACE Health+Wellness can help.

 Call (519) 208-2273 or book online today.

-Effective treatment for greater trochanteric pain syndrome
+The best treatment for greater trochanteric pain syndrome near you

 There are many causes of greater trochanteric pain syndrome